mkstp/tukey/index.md

 Numbers, navigation keys, modifiers and shortcuts have been collapsed into this third layer.
 A few things to note:

 - The '.' and ',' keys have been duplicated to this layer as well.
 This makes it easier to type floats like 1.0, or lists like 1, 2, 3, 4, 5
 - The '-' key appears here for negative numbers, and '/' for fractions.
+- Although these are technically symbols, the '%' and '$' keys almost always appear alongside numbers, so they've been moved to this layer.
 - The right hand is for navigation; there's no logical order for the down, left, right, up arrow keys other than by convention (I'm used to CTL+N for down, and CTL+P for up on QWERTY)
 - The left hand is for selection and editing.
 CTL allows you to move the cursor by word instead of by letter, shift allows you to highlight things as you move the cursor.
 - The undo, cut, copy, paste command strip is preserved from QWERTY.
 They are also now in macro form so you don't have to hold control to type them.
-- And finally the less common backtick and tilde keys got banished to this layer because they didn't fit on the symbols layer :(

 ### Tradeoffs